 Reid had been dangerously attractive back in the day but now he was hot.
 He had broad shoulders and Cassie could feel the steel of his muscles in the arm wrapped around her waist.
 She told herself that her interest was professional, seeing as she was part owner in a fitness club.

 She reminded herself that he must have fathered a dozen kids in town by now, but stared into his eyes and tingled instead.

-That cocky confidence he’d possessed in high school seemed to have multiplied tenfold and Cassie’s heart was skipping.
-He held her against his side, a perfect male animal, and smiled down at her, as if she was on his menu for lunch.
+That cocky confidence he’d possessed in high school seemed to have multiplied tenfold and Cassie’s heart was racing as a result.
+He held her against his side as if he had no intention of letting her go, and smiled down at her, as if she was on his menu for lunch.
 The look in his eyes made Cassie yearn to be gobbled up by this big bad wolf.